-- 1. Looked after children and all previously looked after children - 2.
-Children who are eligible for the full Pupil Premium who achieve the qualifying criteria, but limited to, up to 4 places in this category.
+- 2. Children who are eligible for the full Pupil Premium who achieve the qualifying criteria, but limited to, up to 4 places in this category.
 Children who are unsuccessful in this category may nevertheless achieve a place in the remaining category. - 3.
-Overall Attainment 8 score (as defined on page 5 of this document)
+GCSE grade in that subject (where applicable);